Isayso/PlaylistEditorTV/README.md

 ### Prerequisites

-Windows with .NET Framework 4.6.2
+- Windows with .NET Framework 4.6.2
-Installation of VLC player recommended.
+- Installation of VLC player for play function

 ### Installing